melilace/Policy-Weaver/getting started/0_prerequisites.md

 type: UNITY_CATALOG
 workspace_url: <databricks_workspace_url>
 ```
+PolicyWeaver is available on PyPi and can be installed via pip install policy-weaver.
+If you run this from a notebook environment, you can do a pip install in a code section before you run PolicyWeaver.

 With PolicyWeaver installed and the configuration file ready, we start by reading the configuration file and running the Weaver.

 ```python